|Delphi interface to Windows Task Scheduler 2.0|

 Text, images, lines and rectangles can be moved on the plot using the mouse.
 Lines and rectangles can be scaled in the same way.

 If you want to inspect an InnoSetup archive or extract its files, you can use the console application Inno Setup Unpacker.
-For easier handling you can download a Windows-GUI here:
+For easier handling you can download a Windows-GUI for this below.

 This service was first introduced in the Microsoft operating system Windows XP and extended by several additional features in Windows 7,8 & 10 and Windows Server 2008/2012.
 It exploits the possibility of making snapshots using the NTSF file system, enabling even files that are blocked by running processes to be copied.
 The snapshot copies are stored at elsewhere in the file system and retained for as long as the snapshot lives, during which time they can easily be backed up.